Computing at Diamond Wood

 At Diamond Wood Community Academy we will provide children with rich, vocabulary based and ‘hands on’ Computing and Technology curriculum.
 We aim to prepare our pupils for the digital world.

 At Diamond Wood Community Academy we understand that technology is changing the lives of everyone.
 Through teaching computing we equip our children to participate in a rapidly changing world where work and leisure activities are increasingly transformed by technology.
 We believe that computing skills are a major factor in enabling children to be confident, creative and independent learners and it is our intention that children have every opportunity available to allow them to achieve this.
-Click here to read our full computing vision and intent statement.
+Click here to read our full computing Vision and Intent statement.

 A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
 Computing has deep links within mathematics, science and design and technology, and provides insights into both natural and artificial systems.
 The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems, and a range of content.
 Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.